Policy and corona measures

 The UG protocol for people who are infected with the coronavirus was updated.
 Here is a short summary.

-The following guidelines/measures apply to individual infections in students:
+The following guidelines/measures apply to individual infections:

-- The Municipal Health Service (GGD) contacts the employee or student and carries out the source and contact investigation in the category 'close contacts' or the category 'housemates'.
+- The Municipal Health Service (GGD) contacts the employee or student and possibly carries out a source and contact investigation in the category 'close contacts' or the category 'housemates'.
 For all 'other contacts', the employee or student concerned receives a set of information from the Municipal Health Service (GGD), with the request to share this among the contacts concerned.

 - We ask employees and students to voluntarily report if they have tested positive for the coronavirus.
 Employees report this to their direct supervisor and students to the study programme.